-- The Boss Admin feature applies only to the 430HD, 440HD and 450HD phone models. - Make sure your environment allows delegation for the user.
+- The Boss Admin feature applies to the 430HD, 440HD, 445HD and 450HD phone models.
+It does not apply to the HRS. - Make sure your environment allows delegation for the user.
 If it doesn't, configuration will not work.
-All users must be allowed to configure all users as delegates. - To remove an Admin, the Boss must remove the Admin in the 'Call Forwarding -Delegates' screen (open the Skype for Business client > click Call Forward Settings > click Edit my delegate members > select the Admin > click Remove).
-It's not enough to turn off call forwarding.
+All users must be allowed to configure all users as delegates.

+- To remove an Admin, the Boss must remove the Admin in the 'Call Forwarding - Delegates' screen (open the Skype for Business client > click Call Forward Settings > click Edit my delegate members > select the Admin > click Remove).
+It's not enough to turn off call forwarding. - The 'Forward unanswered calls' parameter on the phone allows users to configure the phone to send unanswered calls to voicemail or to a phone number and to define the unanswered timeout.
+Timeout can be set from 5-60 seconds in 5 sec resolution.